Suitability of dwelling size

-At 30 June 2019, the vast majority of social housing households were living in dwellings that were adequate.
-There were more social housing households living in underutilised dwellings (61,300 or 16%) than in overcrowded dwellings (17,500 or 5%) (Figure SUITABILITY.1).
+At 30 June 2020, the vast majority of social housing households were living in dwellings that met the required occupancy standard.
+There were more social housing households living in underutilised dwellings (61,000 or 15%) than in overcrowded dwellings (18,500 or 5%) (Figure SUITABILITY.1) (Supplementary table SUITABILTY.1).

 Figure SUITABILITY.1: Households, by suitability of dwelling size and social housing program, at 30 June 2019.
 This horizontal stacked bar graph shows the vast majority of social housing households were living in dwellings that were adequate (80%); there were more social housing households living in underutilised dwellings (16%) than in overcrowded dwellings (5%), in 2019.
 The majority of households in the public housing (79%) and community housing (85%) were considered to be residing in dwellings adequate to their household composition; compared with SOMIH where 49% of households were considered to be in residing in dwellings that were adequate.
 SOMIH had the highest proportion of underutilised dwellings (26%) and overcrowded dwellings (25%).

-Overcrowding data for Indigenous community housing were not available.
+Overcrowding data for Indigenous community housing are not available.

-The proportion of overcrowded households in public housing has remained stable at around 4–5% between 2014 and 2019.
-Overcrowding in community housing has remained at around 4% over the same time period, during a period of considerable growth in overall stock levels (Supplementary table SUITABILITY.2).
+The proportion of overcrowded households in public housing has remained stable at around 4–5% between 2014 and 2020.
+Overcrowding in community housing has remained at around 4% over the same time period, during a period of considerable growth in overall stock levels (Supplementary table SUITABILITY.1).
 See Social housing dwellings section for further information.

 Nationally, the proportion of overcrowded households in SOMIH decreased from 10% in 2014 to 9% in 2016.
-The addition of over 5,000 remote public housing dwellings in the Northern Territory to the SOMIH data collection from 2017 increased the overcrowding counts and proportions (Supplementary table DWELLINGS.2).
-This is reflected in the most recent data which show that overcrowding levels for SOMIH in Australia have been stable for the last three reporting periods, at around one-quarter (24–25%) of SOMIH households.
+The addition of over 5,000 remote public housing dwellings in the Northern Territory to the SOMIH data collection from 2017 increased the overcrowding counts and proportions.
+This is reflected in the most recent data, which show that overcrowding levels for SOMIH in Australia have been stable for the last four reporting periods, at around one-quarter (24–25%) of SOMIH households (Supplementary table SUITABILITY.1).

 The proportion of households in overcrowded dwellings varied across social housing programs, states and territories and remoteness areas.
-At 30 June 2019:
+At 30 June 2020 (Figure SUITABILITY.1) (Supplementary table SUITABILITY.1 and 2):

 Underutilisation can arise as a household ages and children leave the family home.
 Interpretation of underutilisation data needs to consider the circumstances of tenants.
 For example, tenants may have been living in a home for a number of years and their economic, social and community life is centred around that location.
 There may be no suitable location based alternatives when household composition changes.
 Underutilisation may also occur due to the housing stock being dominated by family-sized homes with 3 or more bedrooms (see Social housing dwellings) which may not be consistent with the overall social housing household composition profile (such as single adult households, see Occupants and households).

-At 30 June 2019, 17% of public housing and 11% of community housing households were in underutilised dwellings (Figure SUITABILITY.1, Supplementary table SUITABILITY.1).
-Social housing targeted towards Indigenous households had the highest proportion of underutilisation with 26% of SOMIH households living in underutilised dwellings.
-However, underutilisation data were not available for the Northern Territory for SOMIH or community housing.
+At 30 June 2020, 17% of public housing and 11% of community housing households were in underutilised dwellings.
+Social housing targeted towards Indigenous households had the highest proportion of underutilisation with 27% of SOMIH households living in underutilised dwellings.
+However, underutilisation data were not available for the Northern Territory for SOMIH or community housing (Figure SUITABILITY.1) (Supplementary table SUITABILITY.1).

-Public housing underutilisation has remained steady between 2014 and 2019, at around 16–17%, while there has been some variation for community housing and SOMIH households (Figure SUITABILITY.2, Supplementary table SUITABILITY.2).
-Underutilisation for households in SOMIH dwellings increased in recent years from around 23% in 2014 to 26% in 2019.
-For community housing, rates of underutilisation have been variable over these years fluctuating between 9–12%.
+Public housing underutilisation has remained steady between 2014 and 2020, at around 16–17%, while there has been some variation for community housing and SOMIH households.
+Underutilisation for households in SOMIH dwellings increased in recent years from around 23% in 2014 to 27% in 2020 (Supplementary table SUITABILITY.3).
+For community housing, rates of underutilisation have been variable over these years fluctuating between 9–12% (Figure SUITABILITY.1) (Supplementary table SUITABILITY.1).

-The proportion of households in underutilised dwellings varied by state and territory and remoteness area among the social housing programs (Supplementary tables SUITABILITY.3 and SUITABILITY.5).
-Key results at 30 June 2019 include:
+The proportion of households in underutilised dwellings varied by state and territory and remoteness area among the social housing programs.
+Key results at 30 June 2020 include (Figures SUITABILITY.1) (Supplementary tables SUITABILITY.1 and 3):

-- Of the available SOMIH household data, around 1 in 3 households in South Australia (32%) and New South Wales (30%) were living in underutilised dwellings; 1 in 5 in Tasmania and Queensland (20% each).
+- Of the available SOMIH household data, around 1 in 3 households in South Australia (32%) and New South Wales (31%) were living in underutilised dwellings.

-- For community housing, 22% of households in South Australia were reported as living in underutilised dwellings, which has been consistent since 2016.
-In Tasmania, there has been some variability, with underutilisation varying between 14–25% since 2014.
-In 2019, the underutilisation rate for Tasmania was 17%.
+- For community housing, 21% of households in South Australia were reported as living in underutilised dwellings, which has been relatively consistent since 2016 (22%).

-- Of the public housing households, those in Outer regional areas were most likely to be living in underutilised dwellings (21%), with households in Remote areas being least likely (15%).
+- Of the public housing households, those in Outer regional areas (21%) were most likely to be living in underutilised dwellings, with households in Remote areas (15%) being least likely.
 This is consistent with data from recent years.

-For SOMIH, the proportion of underutilised households ranged from 20% in Very remote areas to 29% in Major cities (Supplementary table SUITABILITY.5)
+- For SOMIH, the proportion of underutilised households ranged from 20% in Very remote areas to 30% in Major cities.

 - AIHW (Australian Institute of Health and Welfare) 2014.
 Housing circumstances of Indigenous households: tenure and overcrowding.
 Cat no. IHW 132.
 Canberra: AIHW.